We support thousands of people with DD in our community each year.

-- Service and support administrators (SSAs) are the primary point of coordination for people served by HCDDS.
+- Service and support administrators (SSAs) are the primary point of coordination for people served by HCDDS and are available for both children and adults.
 Learn more about SSAs here.

 - The Major Unusual Incident (MUI) department works to keep people safe by investigating incidents against people with DD and working to prevent future incidents.
 Learn more about MUI here.

-- For children ages 0-3 with developmental delays, early intervention provides free, in-home support to equip families.
+- For children ages 0-2 with developmental delays, Early Intervention provides free, in-home support to equip families.
 Learn more about early intervention here.

 - For children ages 3-5 who have completed Early Intervention, early childhood services may be available.
 Learn more by contacting your EI team or Introduction and Eligibility.